Summary

 (Sunshine Review, vol. 1, no.1, July 1948, n.p)

-The Sunshine Harvester Works' Printing Press produced many marketing materials including the Sunshine Review, a newsletter distributed to staff.
+The Sunshine Harvester Works' Printing Press produced many marketing materials including the Sunshine Review, a newsletter distributed to staff, and later also agents, suppliers and customers.
 The first edition of the newsletter appeared in 1944.
-The publication's purpose was to 'acquaint the employees of the doings of their fellows, and to inform them of the interesting facts about the industry in which they work'.
+The publication's original purpose was to 'acquaint the employees of the doings of their fellows, and to inform them of the interesting facts about the industry in which they work'.
 Staff contributed to the newsletter's content, while Don McKay served as its editor.

 The Sunshine Review offered a highly illustrative and celebratory look at working life at the company.
 The publication featured lively accounts of social, charitable and sporting events organised by staff, short vignettes on employees' work contributions and new staff appointments.
 These stories fed into the company's perception of itself as a 'Sunshine family'.
 This concept projected the firm's staff as a harmonious and united workplace family which worked and played together; where the barrier between management and staff was minimal.
 The 'Sunshine family' was heavily promoted by the company in the Sunshine Review and official promotional films.